QoS Aware and Survivable Network Design for Planned Wireless Sensor Networks: The Network Design Problems

-One can think of an apparently simple mapping of an instance of the RST-MR-HC problem into an instance of the STP with revenue-budget-hop constraints as follows: assign a cost of zero to each source vertex, and a \emph{negative} cost, say $-1$, to each relay node (steiner vertex).
-Choose the hop constraint to be the same as that in the original RST-MR-HC problem.
+It is possible to cast our problem into the form of the one addressed by Costa et al.~\cite{Costa} as follows: assign a \emph{negative} revenue, say $-1$, to each relay node (Steiner vertex), and a large positive revenue, say $|R|+1$, where $|R|$ is the number of potential relay locations, to each source vertex.
+This cost assignment would ensure that a revenue maximizing tree has all the source vertices in it, since the gain in revenue by adding a source outweighs the loss in revenue due to the additional relays, if any, required to connect the source to the BS.
+Also, the negative revenue on relays ensures that the revenue maximizing tree contains in it, as few relays as possible.
+Now, choose the hop constraint to be the same as that in the original RST-MR-HC problem.
 Also, assign a cost of zero to each edge, and choose a trivial total edge cost constraint (any positive real number).
 With these assignments/choices, the problem of minimizing total relay count while obtaining a hop constrained tree network (RST-MR-HC) is the same as the problem of obtaining a revenue-maximizing Steiner tree subject to a hop constraint and a total edge cost constraint.
-However, this apparently simple mapping is not correct due to the following reason: the revenues associated with the nodes need to be \emph{non-negative} in the problem addressed by Costa et al. (the greedy algorithm that they proposed starts with the root node, and proceeds by connecting a non-selected \emph{profitable} vertex to the existing solution at each step; if the revenues associated with all the nodes is non-positive, then there would be no profitable vertex, and the algorithm cannot proceed any further), whereas in the current mapping, the revenues are non-positive.
-Moreover, even if one could find a way to map the RST-MR-HC problem to the revenue-budget-hop constrained STP, the tabu search based heuristic proposed to improve the initial solution to the revenue-budget-hop constraint problem is not guaranteed to be polynomial time in general, and may take long time to converge.
+This formulation, however, requires the node weights to be negative, whereas the algorithm proposed by Costa et al. \emph{requires} the nonnegativity of the node weights \footnote{The greedy algorithm that they proposed starts with the root node, and proceeds by adding a path connecting a non-selected \emph{profitable} vertex to the existing solution at each step; when the budget constraint can be trivially satisfied, this amounts to simply finding a hop constrained path from a profitable vertex to the root.
+This is not enough to ensure revenue maximization if the revenues associated with some of the nodes is negative, since the path selected from the profitable vertex to the root may contain vetices with negative revenue, thus reducing the profit along the way; thus, additional constraints must be imposed for selection of paths from the profitable vertices to the root node to ensure minimal usage of the negative-revenue vertices.}.
+Moreover, even if one could find a way to map the RST-MR-HC problem to the revenue-budget-hop constrained STP, the tabu search based heuristic proposed by Costa et al. to improve the initial solution to the revenue-budget-hop constraint problem is not guaranteed to be polynomial time in general, and may take a long time to converge.

 Kim et al. \cite{Kim} studied the Delay and Delay Variation Constrained multicastng Steiner Tree Problem.
 The problem is similar to the one studied by Voss, with a delay constraint instead of the hop constraint, and a constraint on delay variation between two sources.
 With the delay variation constraint relaxed, Kim's problem becomes the \emph{Rooted Steiner Tree-Minimum Weight-Delay Constraint} problem.
 They proposed a polynomial time heuristic algorithm to obtain feasible solutions, but they also did not provide any performance guarantee for their algorithm.